JetBrains/intellij-sdk-docs/checkout_and_build_community.md

 ![UI Designer plugin](/img/getting_started/checkout_and_build_community/ui_designer_plugin_enabled.png)

-* Open the directory with the source code as a directory-based project.
+* Open the directory with the source code as a directory-based project

 * Configure a JSDK named "IDEA jdk" (case sensitive), pointing to an installation of JDK 1.6